reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/07-Optimize-a-Power-BI-Model.md

 6. Close Power BI Desktop.

-   *You will open a new instance of Power BI Desktop in **Exercise 8** when you create a new composite model.*.
+   *You will open a new instance of Power BI Desktop in **Exercise 8** when you create a new composite model.*

 ## **Subtask 2: Complete Post-Publication Tasks**